Norman R. Augustine: Career

-In 1958 he joined the Douglas Aircraft Company in California, where he worked as a research engineer, program manager and chief engineer.
+In 1958, he joined the Douglas Aircraft Company in California, where he worked as a research engineer, program manager and chief engineer.
 Beginning in 1965, he served in the Office of the Secretary of Defense as Assistant Director of Defense Research and Engineering.
 He joined LTV Missiles and Space Company in 1970, serving as vice president of advanced programs and marketing.
 In 1973 he returned to the government as Assistant Secretary of the Army and in 1975 became Under Secretary of the Army, and later Acting Secretary of the Army.
 Joining Martin Marietta Corporation in 1977 as vice president of technical operations, he was elected as CEO in 1987 and chairman in 1988, having previously been president and COO.
 In 1990, he chaired the Advisory Committee on the Future of the U.S. Space Program, known as the Augustine Committee.
 He served as president of the Lockheed Martin Corporation upon the formation of that company in 1995, and became CEO later that year.
-He retired as chairman and CEO of Lockheed Martin in August 1997, when he became a lecturer with the rank of professor on the faculty of Princeton University where he served until July 1999.
+He retired as CEO of Lockheed Martin in April 1997. on the faculty of Princeton University where he served until July 1999.

 In 1999 he helped found In-Q-Tel, a venture capital firm sponsored by the CIA with a mandate to support United States intelligence by investing in advanced technology.

 Augustine was chairman and principal officer of the American Red Cross for nine years, chairman of the National Academy of Engineering, president and chairman of the Association of the United States Army, chairman of the Aerospace Industries Association, and chairman of the Defense Science Board.
 He is a former president of the American Institute of Aeronautics and Astronautics and the Boy Scouts of America.
 He is a former member of the board of directors of ConocoPhillips, Black & Decker, Procter & Gamble and Lockheed Martin, and was a member of the board of trustees of Colonial Williamsburg.
 He is a regent of the University System of Maryland, trustee emeritus of Johns Hopkins and a former member of the board of trustees of Princeton and MIT.
 He is a member of the advisory board to the Department of Homeland Security, was a member of the Hart/Rudman Commission on National Security, and served for 16 years on the President's Council of Advisors on Science and Technology.
 He is a member of the guiding coalition of the Project on National Security Reform.
 He is a member of the American Philosophical Society, the National Academy of Arts and Sciences, and the Explorers Club.

-In May 2009 Augustine was named as chairman of the Review of United States Human Space Flight Plans Committee, that was tasked to review NASA's plans for the Moon, Mars and beyond.
+In May 2009, Augustine was named as chairman of the Review of United States Human Space Flight Plans Committee, which was tasked to review NASA's plans for the Moon, Mars and beyond.